selimanac/defold-b3/README.md

 # API

 - This library uses [middleclass](https://github.com/kikito/middleclass) internally.
 If you are planning to create custom nodes, you need to be familiar with middleclass.
 - It is your responsibility to load JSON data.
 You may use  [Custom Resources](https://defold.com/manuals/project-settings/#custom-resources) for this purpose..
+- Behaviortree instance works only with a single tree

 # Parser